OnlyF0uR/Simple-Password-Generator/README.md

 This simple console application has been written by jerskisnow!

 # What is this doing?
-The .exe file opens a screen where you only have to fill in the number of characters you want!
+The PasswordGenerator.exe file opens a screen where you only have to fill in the number of characters you want!
 The program will generator a random password!

 # How to start?